 - or: I wish I could do more of what I want and not feel so damn guilty about it.

-This doesn’t mean you’ll never have peace.
-It doesn’t mean you have to feel ground down to a pulp by Mom Guilt (or Dad Guilt, for that matter…).
-It doesn’t mean you have to settle for a surfacey marriage that’s only about kid-care logistics and syncing your Google calendars — when you’re not bickering or criticizing each other.
+You do NOT have to feel ground down to a pulp by Mom Guilt (or Dad Guilt, for that matter…).
+You don’t have to settle for a surfacey marriage that’s only about kid-care logistics and syncing your Google calendars — when you’re not bickering or criticizing each other.

 Chronic stress is a tricky beast.
 It shows up differently for different people.
 For you, it might translate into trouble sleeping, vague sadness that’s hard to pin down, or worries that play on repeat in your mind.
 You might get sick a lot.
 You might notice feeling exhausted or disconnected all the time.
 To cope, you might be numbing out by spending a ton of time on social media, or by overeating or over-drinking.
 It may be to the point where you and your partner are questioning whether you have what it takes to last.